A Weyl's law for black holes: QNM Weyl's law for black holes

 \subsection{Three dimensional case: analytic estimation}

-We assess now the Weyl's law in the full ($(3+1)$-dimensional, spherically symmetric) Schwarzschild BH, in particular recovering the power $d=3$.
-The argument is not fine enough to correctly estimate the multiplicative volume scale in Weyl's law, see below in section \ref{s:3-dim_case_numerical}, but it offers non-trivial insight.
+We assess now the Weyl's law in the full $(3+1)$-dimensional Schwarzschild BH, in particular recovering the power $d=3$.
+The argument is not fine enough to correctly estimate the multiplicative volume scale in Weyl's law, see below in section \ref{s:3-dim_case_numerical}, but it offers a non-trivial insight.